mlcohen/simple-webpack-module-federation-demonstration/README.md

 ## Setup

 1. `yarn install`
-2. `yarn install:all`
+2. `yarn project:install:all`
-3. `yarn build:all`
+3. `yarn project:build:all`

 ## Running the Demonstration

-- To serve host and the remote modules, run `yarn serve:all`
+- To serve host and the remote modules, run `yarn project:serve:all`
-- To shutdown the local servers, run `yarn shutdown:all`
+- To shutdown the local servers, run `yarn project:shutdown:all`

 When the servers are all running, open your browser and go to `http://localhost:8000`.
 In your browser's JavaScript console, you should see the following output: